microsoft/TOXIGEN/README.md

 ## Installing ToxiGen source code

-Our code for generating ToxiGen is neatly bundled into a python package that can be installed using pip.
-Simple run
+ToxiGen is bundled into a python package that can be installed using pip:
 ```
 pip install toxigen
 ```